-If you have experienced an unexpected financial hardship, schedule an appointment to talk with a financial aid counselor.
-It might benefit you to submit a special conditions request.
+If you have experienced an unexpected financial hardship since submitting your financial aid application (FAFSA), it might benefit you to submit a special conditions request.

-You can request that your financial aid eligibility be reevaluated if your financial situation changes for reasons such as:
+You can request that your financial aid eligibility be reevaluated if your financial situation changes for reasons such as the following:

 - Income reported on the FAFSA that you will not receive for reasons such as layoff, termination, or decline in self-employment income

-- Separation, divorce or death of a parent after submitting the FAFSA
+- Separation, divorce, or death of a spouse or parent after submitting the FAFSA

 - Parent attending college at least half-time

-Special conditions requests are reviewed on a case-by-case basis.
-Here are some examples of when a special conditions request might be denied:
+Approval is case-by-case.
+Here are some examples when a special conditions request might be denied: